Louvers and HVAC

 Louvers in HVAC Design

 Louvers can’t control the temperature and air quality of an entire building without help from other HVAC products.
 HVAC louvers can circulate hot or stale air from within a building to the outside while filling the inside space with cool, fresh air.
-HVAC louvers are also helpful in reducing the risk of mold by preventing moisture from accumulating inside a building.
+They are also helpful in reducing the risk of mold by preventing moisture from accumulating inside a building.

 What are Industrial Louvers?